philsstein/hanabIRC/README.txt

 History
 =======

+* 2013-10-29 - Version 1.0.94 - !Join will start a new game if there is not one in the channel already. voice/devoice fixes.
+							     Disable !die command.
 * 2013-10-29 - Version 1.0.93 - Remove !die command.
 Voice players in game.
 Add note when thre are no hints remaining.
 * 2013-10-01 - Version 1.0.91 - Fix another speling error.
 * 2013-09-17 - Version 1.0.9 - Fix speling error.